-We are smack dab in the middle of holiday party season and I don’t think I’m alone in feeling less than enthusiastic about gaining the annual 5-10 pounds mainly due to exorbitant cheese consumption at what seems to be bi-weekly get togethers.
+Since we find ourselves smack dab in the middle of holiday party season, I don’t think I’m alone in feeling less than enthusiastic about gaining the annual 5-10 pounds mainly due to exorbitant cheese consumption at what seems to be bi-weekly get togethers.

 I’m hoping to keep things in check this year.
 By all means, I will be having some eggnog (in fact, I had some yesterday) and I will eat my share of cookies…..and cheese, but I hope to balance it out with some more vibrant, less heavy options that will keep my mind and body happy.

-A traditional Christmas dish in Mexico, this treatment of salt cod is the perfect accompaniment to a glass of champagne or fancy dry martini.
-In Mexico it is eaten more as a stew sometimes with miniature, marble-sized potatoes or with rice but I think it makes perfect party food.
+A traditional Christmas dish in Mexico, this Bacalao a la Mexicana is the perfect accompaniment to a glass of champagne or fancy dry martini.
+In Mexico it is served as a rich stew of the salted, dried cod fish and bell peppers sometimes with miniature, marble-sized potatoes or with rice.
+I think it makes perfect party food.
 Spooned onto crisped baguette slices it offers a healthy option that is by far more filling than pathetic little celery sticks.

-In Mexico it is stewed with onions, green olives, capers, and tomatoes and finished off with pickled jalapeños for a nice kick of heat.
+Bacalao a la Mexicana is stewed with onions, green olives, capers, in a tomato sauce and finished off with pickled jalapeños for a nice kick of heat.
 This is vivid party food for sure.

 - 1 pound salt cod